2023 Solar Incentives Guide for Queens, NY - Tax Credits & Rebates

 Next Steps for Installing Solar in Queens

-The variety of solar incentives available has contributed greatly to the increase in the adoption of solar energy nationwide over the past 15 years.
-You may receive solar incentives from your local utility company, the New York government or the federal government.
-We recommend talking to your local Queens solar installation expert to learn more about these incentives and to ensure that you're getting all of the money you can for your solar system.
+Solar incentives might be provided by the federal government, the New York government or your local utility company.
+The variety of incentives available has helped nationwide use of solar energy increase greatly in the last 15 years.
+We recommend talking to your local Queens solar installer for more information about these incentives and to ensure that you're getting all of the money you can for your solar system.

 EcoWatch's Queens, NY Solar Incentives FAQs